 For click-and-mortar businesses with an online-to-offline commerce strategy, the store visit metric can reveal elusive business and consumer insights.
 While we already understand general reasons why a customer might be compelled to shop in-store (tactile needs, fit concerns, shipping costs, etc.), up until now, we have known very little about what type of digital advertising ignites an urge to leave the digital realm and enter the store.

-Before I dive into several lessons we’ve learned from AdWords store visit data, I’ll first give a brief background on Google AdWords’ previous and current methods to track online to offline data.
+Before I dive into several lessons we’ve learned from Google Ads store visit data, I’ll first give a brief background on Google Ads’ previous and current methods to track online to offline data.

 How Does Google Measure a Store Visit?